Operators#

 comparison operator#

-The comparison operator block compares two values using a selected operator and returns either True or False.
+The comparison operator Boolean block reports whether the comparison between two values is True or False.

 • True – The comparison is correct (e.g., 5 > 3 returns True).